Horse racing-Judge halts implementation of safety law in Louisiana and West Virginia

 July 26 (Reuters) - A federal judge on Tuesday granted Louisiana and West Virginia's request to halt implementation of the Horseracing Integrity and Safety Act (HISA) in those states until a wider lawsuit challenging its constitutionality is decided.

-U.S. District Court Judge Terry Doughty granted the states a preliminary injunction, saying that the threatened harm to plaintiffs outweighed that of the defendants and that the decision "will not undermine the public interest."
+U.S. District Court Judge Terry Doughty granted a preliminary injunction, saying that the threatened harm to the states and their racing commission outweighed that of the defendants, which included the HISA Authority.

-The defendants include the HISA Authority, which is charged with setting up the nationwide structure under which race horses will be registered and drug tested under the law, replacing the previous, state-by-state regulatory system.
+HISA is charged with setting up the nationwide structure under which race horses will be drug tested, replacing the previous, state-by-state regulatory system.

 "This Court is only ruling on the adoption of the rules by HISA, not the constitutionality of the Act," he wrote.